Digital Video Standards

 I also own a Radeon RX550.
 Whilst it does support DVI-DL, the AMDGPU driver for Linux fails to recognise this, and treats it as single link.
 Fortunately it has DP too, so can drive my monitor at 2560x1600 directly.
 Its sockets are in the above photograph, which gives no hint that the HDMI output is HDMI 2.0.

 But in practice I tend to use a Radeon HD6570 from 2011, which supports 2560x1600 fine over its DVI-DL interface.

 Even Intel CPUs with embedded graphics lag behind the standards.
 A desire to run a 3840x2160 monitor at 60Hz is not unreasonable, and needs HDMI 2.0 as standardised in 2013.
 However, an Intel Core i7-8086K, launched in 2018 and the top of its range at the time, supports HDMI 1.4, not 2.0, and will drive 4K monitors at 60Hz over DisplayPort only.
-At the time of writing (August 2020) I am not away of any desktop Intel CPU with HDMI 2.0 support.
+I believe that the first desktop Intel CPU to support HDMI 2.0 was the `Rocket Lake' generation launched in 2021.
 However, AMD has supported it since at least 2018 (Ryzen 3 2200 G).